razanharith/UCA-MNet/README.md

 # An Ultra-Lightweight Cross-scale Attention Mamba Network for Accurate Skin Lesion Segmentation

 This is the official implementation of **UCA-MNet**, a Cross-scale Attention Mamba Network as introduced in the paper:

 **"An Ultra-Lightweight Cross-scale Attention Mamba Network for Accurate Skin Lesion Segmentation"**.

-📄 **Paper:** [IEEE Journal of Biomedical and Health Informatics Link to be added]
+ **Submittied to:** [IEEE Journal of Biomedical and Health Informatics Link to be added]

-🚀 **Key Highlights:** 0.33M Parameters | 4.3 GFLOPs | 0.0537s Inference Time
+ **Key Highlights:** 0.33M Parameters | 4.3 GFLOPs | 0.0537s Inference Time

 UCA-MNet addresses the computational-precision trade-off by utilizing **Bi-Mamba** to model long-range spatial dependencies with linear complexity.
 It is approximately **83 times more parameter-efficient** than leading models like VM-UNet while maintaining clinical-grade precision.

 ---

-## 🏗️ Architecture
+## Architecture

 UCA-MNet achieves a state-of-the-art balance between accuracy and efficiency through three key innovations: